NRG-IITB/scripts/README.md

-This repository contains scripts required to pull election data (as PDFs) and parse them '# Contributors'
+This repository contains scripts required to pull election data (as PDFs) and parse them
+# Contributors